Morton Arboretum: Visitor Center

 The 36000 sqft Visitor Center was built in 2004 and designed by David Woodhouse Architects.
 The building includes wood representing the Arboretum's collections and incorporates sustainable features such as permeable pavers in the parking lots and local fieldstone salvaged from a predecessor building.

 Illumination

-An annual Illumination of tree lights is conducted at the Arboretum from the end of November until early January.
-Visitors are able to enjoy the light show, music, and beverages.
+Since 2013, an annual Illumination of tree lights has been conducted at the Arboretum from the end of November until early January.
 The illumination section is along a mile-stretch of curved, paved pathway.
-The creation of the illumination occurred in 2013.
-The creator is a lighting designer from the United Kingdom named John Featherstone.
-He started his career lighting many concerts and plays.
-Later he opened a museum, and then began his work at the Morton Arboretum.